 Sex and the City may be gone, but you have only to recall how Patricia Field dressed Sarah Jessica Parker when she was pregnant (high waists, kitten heels) to see how her legacy lives on.
 (Quite apart from the actress’ own low-cut couture pregnancy fashion off screen.)
 And, in today’s climate, it is hard to believe that Demi Moore’s naked pregnancy cover shot for Vanity Fair was so shocking 25 years ago.

-Now the mainstream vogue for tight-fitting (even midriff-revealing) T-shirts, empire waist shirts, stretchy yoga pants and wraparound tops seamlessly spills over into yummy mommy maternity wear.
+Now the mainstream vogue for tight-fitting (even midriff-revealing) T-shirts, empire waist shirts, stretchy yoga pants and wraparound tops seamlessly spills over into yummy mummy maternity wear.

-“I think moms today are proud of their bellies and enjoy revealing the curves and the growth, whereas in the past it’s always been covered up by a big muumuu and tunics,” says Diana Woodhurst, the manager of Belly & Beyond on Main Street.
+“I think moms today are proud of their bellies and enjoy revealing the curves and the growth, whereas in the past it’s always been covered up by a big muumuu and tunics,” says Diana Woodhurst, the former manager of Vancouver’s Belly & Beyond.

 “Now you’re seeing a lot more fitted T-shirts and people are really pleased to show it off — as they should be — instead of feeling bad about their body changing.
 And general fashion is supporting that.”

-Pregnancy is also no deterrent for expectant moms to continue wearing their favourite jeans — those precious Sevens, for example, can be altered (or “maternalized”) at the top with a stretchy band for $25 at Belly & Beyond.
+Pregnancy is also no deterrent for expectant moms to continue wearing their favourite jeans — those precious Sevens, for example, can be altered (or “maternalized”) at the top with a stretchy band.

 “Ordinary pregnancy jeans can often get quite ‘pouffy’ in the crotch, which is a big no-no,” says Woodhurst.
 She also points out a capri pant with a rollable band which “sure beats the panel look in old-fashioned maternity pants.”